-We urge you to keep in close personal contact with your parents throughout your years at Cal.
-However, DSP cannot normally discuss any information about your progress at Berkeley with a third party, including your parents.
+We encourage you to keep in close personal contact with your family throughout your years at Cal.
+However, DSP cannot normally discuss any information about students' progress at Berkeley with a third party, including parents, guardians, partners, and children.
 The Family Educational Rights and Privacy Act (FERPA) and the University policy regarding the release and disclosure of student information generally prohibit DSP from disclosing confidential information to anyone but the student.

 What is FERPA?

 FERPA is the Family Educational Rights and Privacy Act and is a federal law that was enacted in 1974.
 FERPA protects the privacy of student education records by authorizing the release of such records to authorized parties identified in the FERPA release form http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html.

 - If you're a student, it's important for you to understand your rights under FERPA and that you’re aware that the law allows you to release records to parties that you deem appropriate.

 - If you're a parent or guardian, you'll need to understand how the law changes once your student enters a post-secondary institution.
 If the student wishes for you to have access to their records, the student must initiate a FERPA release form http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html

 What I should know about the Disabled Students’ Program (DSP) FERPA?